 Arc Flash Safety Requirements

-Companies with electrical equipment need to take arc flash safety very seriously.
-There are many things that can be done to reduce the chances an arc flash will occur and keep people as safe as possible if one does happen.
+Companies with electrical equipment need to take arc flash safety seriously.
+There are numerous options that can reduce the chances an arc flash occurring and keep people as safe as possible if one does happen.

 The first step in arc flash safety is minimizing the risk of one occurring.
 This can be done by completing an electrical risk assessment, which can help identify where the biggest dangers are in a facility.
-IEEE 1584 is a good option for most facilities and will help identify common problems.
+Following IEEE 1584 is a good option for most facilities by helping to identify common problems.

-Routine inspections of all high voltage equipment and all wiring are another essential step.
+Routine inspections of all high voltage equipment such as electrical switchboards, panelboards, control panels, socket enclosures, motor control centers, and all wiring are essential.
 If there is any sign of corrosion, damage to wires, or other issues, they should be fixed as soon as possible.
 This will help keep the electrical currents safely contained within the machines and wires where they belong.